ting11222001/Smartsheet-Pipeline/README.md

 ![CI](https://github.com/ting11222001/Smartsheet-Pipeline/actions/workflows/ci.yml/badge.svg)
 ![CD](https://github.com/ting11222001/Smartsheet-Pipeline/actions/workflows/cd.yml/badge.svg)

-A Python AWS Lambda pipeline that processes row data and stores it in DynamoDB.
-When a row status is "Complete", it exports a CSV summary to S3.
+A Python AWS Lambda pipeline that processes row data and stores them in DynamoDB.
+When a row status is "Complete", it exports into a CSV to S3.

 [Watch the Demo Video](https://www.youtube.com/watch?v=oYZsltt8m-Y) · [Architecture](#architecture)

 ## Demo

 The video shows the webhook being triggered and the row written to DynamoDB.
-When the row status is "Complete", Lambda also exports a CSV to S3.
+When the row status is "Complete", Lambda also exports it into a CSV to S3.

 The screenshot below shows the exported file: